 Perth to London Qantas Dreamliner route in 2019

 The Perth to London run is the most famous Qantas Dreamliner route.
 At the time of writing it is the third longest in the world after Singapore's flight to Newark (19 hours) and Qatar's Auckland to Doha (17.5 hours).

 The Qantas flight takes just over 17 hours and flies 14,500 kilometres.
-During this time you’ll eat at least 3 meals and numerous snacks and watch copious amount of the in-flight entertainment product.
-You’ll need to move about the cabin regularly to avoid DVT and drink plenty of water.
+During this time you'll eat at least 3 meals and numerous snacks and watch a copious amount of the in-flight entertainment product.
+You'll need to move about the cabin regularly to avoid DVT and drink plenty of water.

 Either you'll appreciate the fact that you can get off the plane at your destination after one flight or you'll swear to never do it again.

 How much does a Qantas Dreamliner flight cost?